 When the Retention batch process runs, it updates properties related to retention in your documents.
 Learn more: What happens when you use retention in AODocs libraries?

 1. In the AODocs Retention Module, select the Pending libraries tab and press the Settings button next to the library you want to configure.
-The AODocs library administration interface opens.
+The AODocs library administration opens.

 2. Select Categories.